abyildirim/md-projtex/README.md

-# md-projtex
+# MD-ProjTex

-Text-guided 3D texture generation using training-free multi-diffusion in UV space.
+A training-free framework for text-guided 3D texture generation using multi-diffusion in UV space.

+Code coming soon...